NiklasEi/wasm-opt-action/Readme.md

           output: some/path/to/file.wasm
 ```

-The input parameter `file` is required.
-Unix shell like patterns are supported, but only the first match is optimized.
-The input parameter `output` is optional and defaults to the original file path.
+The parameter `file` is required and supports Unix shell like patterns.
+Only the first match is optimized.
+The parameter `output` is optional and defaults to the original file path.
 This is very useful if you pass a glob as `file`.

-For example, if your wasm files get a hash attached to them, you can optimize like this:
+For example, if your wasm files get a hash attached to them and build time, you can optimize like this:
 ```yaml
       - name: Optimize Wasm
         uses: NiklasEi/wasm-opt-action@v2